 What is psikat?

 Note: Project saving and loading is disabled until a stable release due to constant changes in the file format.
-In the meantime you can export your creations in WAV format via File → Export WAV.
+You can export your creations in WAV format via File → Export WAV.

 Interface Overview